Fungal Nail Infections

 Yes.
 Some antifungal medications can cause diarrhoea, indigestion, nausea, stomach pains and headaches.
 Most side effects are a mild inconvenience whilst your body gets used to the medication but occasionally there can be serious reactions.
 Therefore it is important to read the provided patient information leaflet for a comprehensive list.

 How to buy fungal nail infection treatment online

 By completing the Treated.com online consultation we can help you access the fungal nail treatment you need.
-All completed questionnaires are reviewed by GMC-registered doctors before approved prescriptions are dispensed from our UK-based pharmacy and delivered within one business day.
+All completed questionnaires are reviewed by either a GMC-registered doctor or a pharmacy prescriber, before approved prescriptions are dispensed from our UK-based pharmacy and delivered within one business day.